Analyzing the Price-to-Earnings Ratio of Daqo New Energy Corp. (DQ)

 The price-to-earnings ratio for Daqo New Energy Corp.
-(NYSE: DQ) is above average at 1.87x.
-The 36-month beta value for DQ is also noteworthy at 0.52.
+(NYSE: DQ) is above average at 1.95x.
+The 36-month beta value for DQ is also noteworthy at 0.51.
+There are mixed opinions on the stock, with 5 analysts rating it as a “buy,” 3 rating it as “overweight,” 5 rating it as “hold,” and 1 rating it as “sell.”

 Sponsored